Music Therapy For Alzheimer's Disease: Help For Memory And Dementia

 Get support for the emotional challenges of alzheimer’s disease

-How can music help with Alzheimer’s disease?
+How can music help with Alzheimer’s disease and memory?

 Scientists are still working to understand precisely how exposure to music can help people with dementia.
 That said, it seems likely that the answer has something to do with the specific way that Alzheimer’s disease (AD) typically progresses through the brain.